 And the food delivery service business continues to evolve.
 Uber is buying Postmates in a $2.65 billion deal (though they'll remain separate services).
 Still, by combining their tech and delivery options, they'll be even fiercer competitors to GrubHub and Doordash.

-Our guide takes a close look at the food delivery services that promise to bring you meals when you don’t want to — or can’t — leave the comfort of the couch.
+Our guide takes a close look at the food delivery apps that promise to bring you meals when you don’t want to — or can’t — leave the comfort of the couch.
 These are the best food delivery services you can use on your iPhone or Android device and what each one brings to the table.

 What are the best food delivery services?